ynput/OpenPype/website/docs/admin_settings_system.md

 ## Modules

-Configuration of OpenPype modules.
-Some can only be turned on and off, others have their own attributes that need to be set, before they become fully functional.
+Configuration of OpenPype's various modules.
+Some can only be toggled on or off, while others have their own attributes that need to be set before they become fully functional.

 ### Avalon

-**`Avalon Mongo Timeout`** - You might need to change this if your mongo connection is a bit slow.
+**`Avalon Mongo Timeout`** - This might need to be changed if your mongo connection is a bit slow.
 Making the timeout longer will give Avalon better chance to connect.

-**`Thumbnail Storage Location`** - simple disk storage path, where all thumbnails will be stored.
+**`Thumbnail Storage Location`** - simple disk storage path where all thumbnails will be stored.

 ### Ftrack